Hormone therapy is a treatment that uses medicines to block or lower the amount of hormones in the body to slow down or stop the growth of cancer.

 The female hormones oestrogen and progesterone affect some breast cancers.
 Doctors describe these cancers as oestrogen receptor positive (ER+) or progesterone receptor positive (PR+) or both.
 Hormone treatment for breast cancer works by stopping these hormones getting to the breast cancer cells.

 You may have more than one type of hormone therapy to treat breast cancer.
-For early breast cancer, to try to stop the cancer coming back.
+For early breast cancer, it aims to stop the cancer coming back.

 Tamoxifen works by blocking the oestrogen receptors.
 It stops oestrogen from telling the cancer cells to grow.